 Enviro Social Capital Assistant Director

 Cassie graduated Phi Beta Kappa from Chatham University with a Bachelor of Arts in Environmental Studies and Philosophy.
-She began her studies at American University in Washington D.C., spent a year working in New Zealand, and studied abroad at the University of Notre Dame Australia.
-Her senior thesis at Chatham University was part of a collaborative research project with a graduate professor on urban farming in Pittsburgh.
-She focused on looking at ways in which urban farms contribute to building community capacity for a resilient foundation in Pittsburgh communities.
+Her senior thesis at Chatham University was part of a collaborative research project focused on urban agriculture’s contribution to building community capacity for a resilient foundation in Pittsburgh communities.
+After her first two years at American University, she spent a year working and surfing in New Zealand and studied abroad at the University of Notre Dame Australia, where she gathered inspiration to dedicate her work to conservation efforts.